 The main lesson is that of price.
-Traditionally selling live Highlanders, price is set by the seller, using their perception of the value of the genetics, and historic market prices.
+Traditionally selling live Highlanders, the price is set by the seller, using their perception of the value of the genetics, and historic market prices.
 Beef prices are set by the quality of the carcass, and that's determined by the works.
-The beef industry as a whole has set benchmarks for what a quality carcass is, by measuring indicators such as fat, weight, gender, pH and meat colour.
+The beef industry as a whole has set benchmarks for what a quality carcass is, by measuring indicators such as fat, weight, gender, pH, and meat colour.
 If Highland beef is to become a viable beef breed, then farmers are going to have to concentrate their breeding and feeding programmes to achieve the required standards in these areas.

-The one obvious disadvantage with Highlands as a beef breed are the horns.
-This limits the breed's ability to be handled at most New Zealand works, and brings the Highland industry to a quandary.
+The one obvious disadvantage with Highlands as a beef breed is the horns.
+This limits the breed's ability to be handled at most New Zealand works and brings the Highland industry to a quandary.
 The horns are one of the things that set the breed apart from the others, and it can be tough to think about dehorning animals at a young age, knowing it will not 'look like a highland'.
 Given that there are not high enough volumes of Highland animals to lobby works to have a separate holding pen, and the potential damage horns can do to the meat, it's a reality that must be faced.

 Highland cattle as a beef breed in New Zealand is still very much in its early days.
-Indications from the boutique operations is that the demand is there, if the supply can be kept up.
+Indications from the boutique operations is that the demand is there if the supply can be kept up.
 However, if the evidence from overseas is anything to go by, it's an option worth considering.

-The New Zealand Highland Cattle Society is the oldest Highland Cattle society in New Zealand, and has been registering cattle since June 1993.
-The NZHCS Herdbook currently has over 5000 cattle registered, and has over 450 members.
+The New Zealand Highland Cattle Society is the oldest Highland Cattle society in New Zealand and has been registering cattle since June 1993.
+The NZHCS Herdbook currently has over 5000 cattle registered and has over 450 members.
 For more information please visit their website www.highlandcattle.org.nz